mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
-It's possible to design the Time class without a necessary Update method, but doing so would result in different values for delta time within the same gameloop frame.
+It's possible to design the `Time` class without a necessary `Update` method, but doing so would result in different values for delta time within the same gameloop frame.
 This implementation tries to artificially set the gameloop speed to 20 frames per second.
 Feel free to experiment with this value.
 A lower framerate, which is a higher frame delay, reduces the burden that this program puts on the CPU.
 	A lower CPU burden improves performance of the rest of your computer while this game is running.

-Notice that Time.Update(); is called in the game loop, to track the passage of time and guage the cost of the entire process for SleepWithoutConsoleKeyPress.
+Notice that `Time.Update();` is called in the game loop, to track the passage of time and guage the cost of the entire process for `SleepWithoutConsoleKeyPress`.

 ---